Nuclear weapon: Testing and deployment

 Nuclear weapons have only twice been used in warfare, both times by the United States against Japan at the end of World War II.
-On August 6, 1945, the United States Army Air Forces (USAAF) detonated a uranium gun-type fission bomb nicknamed "Little Boy" over the Japanese city of Hiroshima; three days later, on August 9, the USAAF detonated a plutonium implosion-type fission bomb nicknamed "Fat Man" over the Japanese city of Nagasaki.
+On 6 August 1945, the United States Army Air Forces (USAAF) detonated a uranium gun-type fission bomb nicknamed "Little Boy" over the Japanese city of Hiroshima; three days later, on 9 August, the USAAF detonated a plutonium implosion-type fission bomb nicknamed "Fat Man" over the Japanese city of Nagasaki.
 These bombings caused injuries that resulted in the deaths of approximately 200,000 civilians and military personnel.
-The ethics of these bombings and their role in Japan's surrender are to this day, still subjects of debate.
+The ethics of these bombings and their role in Japan's surrender are to this day still subjects of debate.

-Since the atomic bombings of Hiroshima and Nagasaki, nuclear weapons have been detonated over 2,000 times for testing and demonstration.
+Since the atomic bombings of Hiroshima and Nagasaki, nuclear weapons have been detonated more than 2,000 times for testing and demonstration.
 Only a few nations possess such weapons or are suspected of seeking them.
-The only countries known to have detonated nuclear weapons—and acknowledge possessing them—are (chronologically by date of first test) the United States, the Soviet Union (succeeded as a nuclear power by Russia), the United Kingdom, France, China, India, Pakistan, and North Korea.
+The only countries known to have detonated nuclear weapons—and acknowledge possessing them—are (chronologically by date of first test) the United States, the Soviet Union (succeeded as a nuclear power by Russia), the United Kingdom, France, China, India, Pakistan and North Korea.
 Israel is believed to possess nuclear weapons, though, in a policy of deliberate ambiguity, it does not acknowledge having them.
-(Note: See also Mordechai Vanunu) Germany, Italy, Turkey, Belgium, the Netherlands, and Belarus are nuclear weapons sharing states.
+(Note: See also Mordechai Vanunu) Germany, Italy, Turkey, Netherlands, Belgium, and Belarus are nuclear weapons sharing states.
 South Africa is the only country to have independently developed and then renounced and dismantled its nuclear weapons.

-On the October 30, 2025, US President Donald Trump called for renewed nuclear weapons testing in order to keep pace with other nuclear armed states such as Russia and China however it was not specified whether he referred to nuclear explosive testing or testing of delivery systems for nuclear warheads.
+On the 30 October 2025, US President Donald Trump called for renewed nuclear weapons testing in order to keep pace with other nuclear armed states such as Russia and China, but did not make clear whether he referred to nuclear explosive testing or testing of delivery systems for nuclear warheads.